Music Theory

 STUDENT PROFILE

-Sam currently serves as a teaching assistant at Eastman, and he has previously taught as an adjunct at Hofstra University; as an adjunct and graduate TA at Hunter College; and as a graduate TA at the University of Colorado Boulder.
-Active in the discipline, he serves as co-chair of SMT’s Analysis of World Musics Interest Group (two-year term, 2025–2026) and as a member-at-large on SMT’s Information Technology Committee (three-year term, 2025–2027).
+Active in the disciple, Sam currently serves as co-chair of SMT’s Analysis of World Musics Interest Group (two-year term, 2025–2027) and as a member-at-large on SMT’s Information Technology Committee (three-year term, 2025–2027).
 He is also a web manager of Intégral, Eastman’s peer-reviewed music theory journal, for volumes 38 and 39.

-Outside of music and academia, Sam works full-time as an optometric technician and apprentice optician at LensCrafters.
-He enjoys eating ramen, testing pens, building mechanical keyboards, and spending time with his fiancée and their two dogs.
+Outside of music and academia, Sam works full-time as an optometric technician and optician at LensCrafters.
+He enjoys eating ramen, playing card games and gonggi, and spending time with his dog.
 He has previously studied at Hunter College (CUNY), CU Boulder, and Hofstra University.
 For more, see his creatively titled website: samfaloti.co.